scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         feature/settings and opentype features never went away.
     -   Disable the Default ATT menu if no char is selected in the fontview.
-    -   FontForge sometimes had trouble drawing the correct rotated glyph in cid fonts on the display lines of the fontview.
+    -   websharpstudios sometimes had trouble drawing the correct rotated glyph in cid fonts on the display lines of the fontview.
     -   Changed the way names used in cidmap files, so there are new cidmap files now.